linabutler/jqish/README.md

-# jqish: A `jq`-like expression evaluator
+# jqish: A `jq`-like expression parser

-**jqish** implements a subset of the [`jq` language](https://jqlang.org/manual) for querying and transforming JSON-like data.
+`jqish` implements a subset of the [`jq` language](https://jqlang.org/manual) for querying and transforming JSON-like data.

-While the venerable `jq` is a command-line tool that operates on JSON text, **jqish** is a library that operates on data structures in your program.
-Think of it as an alternative to [JSONPath](https://www.rfc-editor.org/rfc/rfc9535) or [JSON Pointer](https://www.rfc-editor.org/rfc/rfc6901).
+While the venerable `jq` is a command-line tool that operates on JSON text, `jqish` is a library that operates on data structures in your program.
+Think of it like an alternative to [JSONPath](https://www.rfc-editor.org/rfc/rfc9535) or [JSON Pointer](https://www.rfc-editor.org/rfc/rfc6901).

+🚧 This project is still **under development**.
+There's a grammar and parser, but no evaluator yet.

 ## Usage